Shrub Live Oak (Quercus turbinella)

 General: Shrub Live Oak (Quercus turbinella) is a medium-sized, many branched subtree with acorns and small, stiff leaves with pointed lobes and sharp spines on the tip of each lobe.
 Compare with the leaves of Gambel Oak (Quercus gambelii).

-Shrub Live Oak is an uncommon component of vegetation communities in rocky canyons and middle-elevation washes and slopes in the Upper Sonoran (Pinyon-Juniper Woodland) and Transition (Yellow Pine Forest) life zones.
+Shrub Live Oak is an fairly common component of vegetation communities in rocky canyons and middle-elevation washes and slopes in the Upper Sonoran (Pinyon-Juniper Woodland) and Transition (Yellow Pine Forest) life zones.
 Where it occurs, however, it generally occurs in dense thickets.

 Family: Oak (Fagaceae).